Report from the Board of Directors

-In 2020, the BOD and Management team received the remuneration in the forms of salaries and allowances based on individual, teamwork and Company’s KPIs.
+In 2021, the BOD and Management team received the remuneration in the forms of salaries and allowances based on individual, teamwork and Company’s KPIs.
 The remuneration was based on BOC’s evaluation, which was supported by the Nomination and Remuneration Committee (NRC), for each member of the Directors and key members of the Management team.
-However within the year, the BOD, Management team and entire Company’s employees took voluntary, temporary salary decrease in the range of 20-30% in order to support the Company within the difficult situation.
-The BOD appreciates the commitment demonstrated by the Management team and all employees for the motivation and dedication for the voluntary decreases, which led to Rp95 billion temporary salary & remuneration savings to support the cash flow position during the year.
+Within the year, the temporary salary decrease of the BOD, Management Team and entire Company’s employees since last year due to difficult situation were partially restored throughout the year.
+This positive governance was well perceived throughout the organization as a confidence boost and corporate responsibility inline with the Company’s focused efforts to regain its sustainable retail business outlook.

 Corporate Social Responsibility

 The Company always prioritizes its role as a good corporate citizen for all stakeholders and continues to address Corporate Social Responsibility (CSR) in its daily activities.
 It is involved in various social activities, which focus on community development, education and environmental preservation through long-term cooperative partnerships.
 Working with several Indonesian NGOs, it reaches out to communities managing certain CSR programs.

 Covid-19 Prevention Measures